rust-lang/book/nostarch/chapter15.md

 you might want to clean up a value early.
 One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock so that other code in the same scope can acquire the lock.
-Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead you have to call the `std::mem::drop` function provided by the standard library if you want to force a value to be dropped before the end of its scope.
+Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead, you have to call the `std::mem::drop` function provided by the standard library if you want to force a value to be dropped before the end of its scope.

-If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error:
+If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error.

 src/main.rs